 The best puppy foods to put on weight are those that contain a larger amount of fat and protein.
 Calories aren’t enough.
 Puppy food to gain weight should not be in the form of added fillers.
 These are often associated with processed foods as these actually work against their health.

 Ensure the weight gain meals are calorie-dense and bioavailable and include high-calorie ingredients such as:

 - nut butter.

 Basically, the importance of protein in a puppy’s diet is crucial for the development of young dogs to ensure growth into adulthood.
-You can add more protein to your pet’s diet by switching out some ingredients and gradually substituting with higher caloric supplements or protein powder.
-As per formula, start with 10% new food and 90% of his older food, increasing the fat and protein percentage per day, so that the abrupt change in diet does not cause stomach upset.
+You can add more protein to your pet’s diet by switching out some ingredients and gradually substituting them with higher caloric supplements or protein powder.
+As per the formula, start with 10% new food and 90% of his older food, increasing the fat and protein percentage per day, so that the abrupt change in diet does not cause stomach upset.